rama7993/c360-docs/docs/system-config/activity-goal.md

 <details>
 <summary><strong>Name</strong></summary>
 <p>
-  Defines the title or label of the asset type.
+  Defines the title or label of the activity goal.
 </p>
 </details>